Laravel Development

 What happens if we need to end the engagement?

-You give notice per the contract – three months for retainers, one month for augmentation.
+Thirty days’ notice.
 We use the notice period to hand off: documentation, knowledge transfer to whoever takes over, final cleanup.
 No abandoned projects.